juliomeza/School_District_Analysis/README.md

   * Scores by school size
 <ul>
     <ul>
-        Replacing the ninth grade is not affecting the scores by school size.
+        Replacing the ninth grade has not affected the scores by school size.
     </ul>
 </ul>